ipfs-cluster/ipfs-cluster-website/content/documentation/introduction/overview/introduction.md

 #### Other Features Include

-* Pin Monitoring and logging- Cluster allows you to see the health of your pins and implements
+* Pin Monitoring and logging- Cluster allows you to see the health of your peers

-* New peers can be added
+* New peers can be added and removed

 * Import and export data into new clusters